 Electric vehicles are also exempt from other taxes, such as the London Congestion Charge (until 2025) and the Ultra Low Emissions Zone payment.
 Company-car Benefit-in-Kind tax on electric cars is also fixed at 2%

 Disadvantages of electric cars

 One of the big concerns for any potential electric-vehicle owner is how far they can drive; known as a car's range.
 Early models had less than 100 miles of real-world range, often inducing a condition known as ‘range anxiety’ in drivers.
 But more modern electric vehicles can easily exceed 200 or even 300 miles.

 Another disadvantage is charging time.
 A full charge of a standard 40kWh Nissan Leaf takes over 13 hours using a three-pin plug.
 Even a 50kW rapid charger takes over half an hour to charge the car.
 Conversely, a petrol or a diesel car is far quicker to fill up.
 Although charging speeds are increasing, even the fastest models will still take around 20 minutes to reach 80% battery capacity from near-empty.

 Pros and cons

 Whether an electric car is right for you is ultimately for you to decide.
 But it’s worth considering the following points.
 What kind or size of a car do you need?
 Do you do a lot of driving daily?
 Is your commute something that could feasibly be covered by an electric vehicle?

-Also consider whether or not you have the facilities and space to charge an electric vehicle at home.
+Also consider whether or not you have the facilities and space to charge at home.
 After all, current estimates show that 90% of all electric vehicles are charged at home.
 Do you have a garage or a driveway where you can plug in an electric vehicle?
-Could you install a home wallbox charging unit?
+Could you install a home wallbox?
 These will help speed up the charging.